JuliaLang/julia/doc/src/devdocs/ast.md

           * `args[3]` optionally specifies the name of an (inlined) function that originally contained the code.

-    `:pop_loc`: returns to the source location before the matching `:push_loc`.
+      * `:pop_loc`: returns to the source location before the matching `:push_loc`.

 ### Method

 A unique'd container describing the shared metadata for a single (unspecialized) method.

-  * `name`, `module`, `file`, `line`, `sig` - Metadata to uniquely identify the method
+  * `name`, `module`, `file`, `line`, `sig`

-    for the computer and the human
+    Metadata to uniquely identify the method for the computer and the human.

+  * `ambig`

-`ambig` - Cache of other methods that may be ambiguous with this one
+    Cache of other methods that may be ambiguous with this one.

+  * `specializations`
-  * `specializations` - Cache of all MethodInstance ever created for this Method,

-    used to ensure uniqueness.
+    Cache of all MethodInstance ever created for this Method, used to ensure uniqueness.
     Uniqueness is required for efficiency, especially for incremental precompile and tracking of method invalidation.

+  * `source`

-`source` - The original source code (compressed)
+    The original source code (compressed).

+  * `roots`
-  * `roots` - Pointers to non-AST things that have been interpolated into the AST,

-    required by compression of the AST, type-inference, or the generation of native code.
+    Pointers to non-AST things that have been interpolated into the AST, required by compression of the AST, type-inference, or the generation of native code.

-`nargs`, `isva`, `called`, `isstaged` - Descriptive bit-fields for the source code of this Method.
+  * `nargs`, `isva`, `called`, `isstaged`

+    Descriptive bit-fields for the source code of this Method.

 ### MethodInstance

 A unique'd container describing a single callable signature for a Method.
 See especially [Proper maintenance and care of multi-threading locks](@ref) for important details on how to modify these fields safely.

+  * `specTypes`

-  * `specTypes` - The primary key for this MethodInstance.
+    The primary key for this MethodInstance.
 Uniqueness is guaranteed through a `def.specializations` lookup.

+  * `def`

-  * `def` - The `Method` that this function describes a specialization of.
+    The `Method` that this function describes a specialization of.
 Or `#undef`, if this is a top-level Lambda that is not part of a Method.

+  * `sparam_vals`
-  * `sparam_vals` - The values of the static parameters in specTypes

-    indexed by `def.sparam_syms`.
+    The values of the static parameters in `specTypes` indexed by `def.sparam_syms`.
 For the `MethodInstance` at `Method.unspecialized`, this is the empty `SimpleVector`.
 But for a runtime `MethodInstance` from the `MethodTable` cache, this will always be defined and indexable.

-  * `rettype` - The inferred return type for the `specFunctionObject` field,
+  * `rettype`

-    which (in most cases) is also the computed return type for the function in general.
+    The inferred return type for the `specFunctionObject` field, which (in most cases) is also the computed return type for the function in general.

+  * `inferred`
-  * `inferred` - May contain a cache of the inferred source for this function,

-    or other information about the inference result such as a constant return value may be put here (if `jlcall_api == 2`), or it could be set to *nothing* to just indicate `rettype` is inferred
+    May contain a cache of the inferred source for this function, or other information about the inference result such as a constant return value may be put here (if `jlcall_api == 2`), or it could be set to `nothing` to just indicate `rettype` is inferred.

+  * `ftpr`

-`ftpr` - The generic jlcall entry point
+    The generic jlcall entry point.

+  * `jlcall_api`

-  * `jlcall_api` - The ABI to use when calling `fptr`.
+    The ABI to use when calling `fptr`.
 Some significant ones include:

       * 0 - not compiled yet
       * 1 - JL_CALLABLE `jl_value_t *(*)(jl_function_t *f, jl_value_t *args[nargs], uint32_t nargs)`